 In April of 2019, Illinois State University entered into an agreement with Bradley University for WGLT to manage day-to-day operations of WCBU, which is licensed to Bradley and serves the Peoria community.
-That agreement took effect on June 1, 2019 and calls for WCBU to maintain its own local on-air staff in Peoria, with management, operations, and business employees to be shared with WGLT and based in Normal.
+That agreement calls for WCBU to maintain its own local on-air staff in Peoria, with management, operations, and business employees to be shared with WGLT and based in Normal.
 All funds raised by and donated to WCBU will be used exclusively for that station's operations; monies are not co-mingled with WGLT's funds and therefore are not reflected in this report.
-The agreement is for five years, with several subsequent optional renewal periods.
-This arrangement will allow both stations to more efficiently allocate (and perhaps reduce) operational expenses in coming years.
-Additionally, effective July 1, 2021, WGLT has limited oversight over the ISU Student Newspaper, The Vidette, which is also part of the School of Communications.
-The General Manager/Faculty Advisor of The Vidette reports to the WGLT General Manager, and WGLT staff handle The Vidette's business functions.
+The agreement was extended in October 2023, and is now set to expire on June 30, 2029.
+This arrangement has resulted in more efficient allocation of operational expenses for both stations, which in turn has allowed both stations to increase the size of their respective content staffs.
+Effective July 1, 2021, WGLT assumed limited oversight of the ISU Student Newspaper, The Vidette.
+The General Manager/Faculty Advisor of The Vidette reports to the WGLT Executive Director, and WGLT staff handle The Vidette's business functions.